dlwsdqdws/My_GO_Cookbook/README.md

 // part of array
 a := [5]int{1, 2, 3, 4, 5}
 var b []int = a[2:4]

 // use make
 s := make([]string, 3)

 // [](type) without a number in [] good := []string{"g", "o", "o", "d"}
 ```
-3. append operation needs to be assigned to the original array.
+3. append operation needs to be assigned to the original slice.
 ```
 s = append(s, "good")
 ```